Executive car

-Executive car is a British term for a large car which is equivalent to the European E-segment and American full-size classifications.
-Executive cars are larger than compact executive cars (and the non-luxury equivalent mid-size cars), and smaller than luxury saloons / full-size luxury sedans.
+Executive car is a British term for a large car, and is considered equivalent to the European E-segment and American full-size classifications.
+Executive cars are larger than compact executive cars (and the non-luxury equivalent mid-size cars), but smaller than luxury saloons / full-size luxury sedans.

-The term has also been adopted by Euro NCAP, a European organization founded to test for car safety.
+The term has also been adopted by Euro NCAP, a European organization founded to test car safety.

 Background

 The term was coined in the 1960s to describe cars targeted at successful professionals and middle-to-senior managers.
-It was used by businesses as an incentive for employees in senior roles and to exploit Britain and Europe's tax schemes as a company owned vehicle.
+It was used by businesses as an incentive for employees in senior roles and to exploit Britain and Europe's tax schemes as a company-owned vehicle.
 Early executive cars typically offered engines with displacements of 2.0-3.5 L, compared with 1.6-2.4 L for an equivalent sized—but less luxurious—"large family car".

-Prior to the 1990s, executive cars were typically sedans, however in recent years they have also been produced in other body styles, such as estates (station wagons), convertibles, coupés, and five-door hatch versions.
+Prior to the 1990s, executive cars were typically sedans; however, in recent years, they have also been produced in other body styles, such as estates (station wagons), convertibles, coupés, and five-door hatch versions.
 They typically need to be "comfortable, refined and display some form of driving pleasure" on occasion.

 Body styles

-In general, executive cars are 4-door saloons.
-Some manufacturers seek to differentiate their offerings by making them as estate variants, or with 5-door hatchback bodies—in particular Rover, Saab, Renault and Citroën formerly have been known to prefer such body styles, with Ford also offering such models through the 1990s, and Audi and BMW have recently offered such body styles for their executive cars.
-Until the 1990s, some models were also available as 2-door coupés.
+In general, executive cars are 4-door saloons, though may include estate, 5-door hatchback or 2-door coupé variants.
+Rover, Saab, Renault and Citroën formerly have been known to prefer hatchbacks, with Ford also offering alternatives through the 1990s.
+Audi, BMW and later Mercedes-AMG have recently offered hatchbacks as separate models for their executive cars since 2010s.